tomkuipers/MediaMosa-BasicLTI/README.txt

 Configuring BasicLTI consumers

 How do you configure Sakai 2.8?
-- Create a new account <a href="http://qa1-nl.sakaiproject.org/portal/site/!gateway/page/!gateway-700">qa1-nl</a> - You are now logged in.
+- Create a new account (http://qa1-nl.sakaiproject.org/portal/site/!gateway/page/!gateway-700) - You are now logged in.
 - Left handside tool list - Worksite Setup
 - New | Edit | Delete (Click on new)
 - Project site